 Wandering through the Old Town

-I feel I’m repeating myself within this Poland itinerary with this recommendation.
-For me, the excitement of exploring a Polish city starts with the Old Town.
-Wroclaw’s Old Town, a lovely mix of Central European influences, doesn’t disappoint.
+The excitement of exploring any Polish city starts with the Old Town.
+And with lovely mix of Central European influences, Wroclaw’s Old Town doesn’t disappoint.

-Nowhere is Wroclaw more picturesque than Market Square, the centre of Old Town.
+Wroclaw is at its most picturesque at Market Square, the centre of Old Town.
 Around the 14th century, Wroclaw really hit its groove.
-The city was, at the time, one of the largest trading centres in Europe, beckoning goods from all over the continent and beyond.
-Wroclaw much like its northern counterpart of Gdansk, became a member of the Hanseatic League, shaping the architectural canvas that still charms the pants off of travellers today.
+The city was, at the time, one of the largest trading centres in Europe.
+It beckoned goods from all over the continent and beyond.

-Keep on the lookout for the Town Hall (Ratusz), a Gothic masterpiece on Market Square that, even in a city as beautiful as Wroclaw, stands out.
+Keep on the lookout for the Town Hall (Ratusz).
+This Gothic masterpiece on Market Square really stands out, even in a city as beautiful as Wroclaw.

 Get stunned by the Gothic tranquility of Cathedral Island (Ostrów Tumski)